 5. Save mordant for future use.

 6. Don't let it dry before moving on to Step 2.

 1. Combine the two solutions while stirring.
-It will bubble, so make sure your vessel is big enough.
+It might bubble, so make sure your vessel is big enough.

-2. Bubbles will subside quickly and you should be left with a clear liquid.
-Add additional hot water as described above (Steps 3 and 5 from above).
+2. Bubbles will subside quickly, if any, and you should be left with a cloudy liquid.
+Add additional cold water if needed.

 *Too hot and the tannin will oxidize, which is fine, if you want a potentially darker colour.
-For overdyeing, it is best to keep the colour as light as possible.
+For overdyeing, it is best to keep the colour as light as possible though.

-***Any tannin can be used with this recipe, but for lighter results use Oak Gall or Tara.
+**Any tannin can be used with this recipe, but for lighter results use Oak Gall or Tara or Sumac leaves.

 Answers to Comments ( I don't seem to be able to answer directly unfortunately), but you can always message me :)